LIPEISHAO/LIPEISHAO/README.md

 --After work, I love playing soccer, hiking, and reading.

-For soccer, I played two games per week, 5-6 miles per game.
+For soccer, I play two games per week, 5-6 miles per game.

 For hiking, I usually choose one day at weekend and take 10-13 miles.
 The longest distance I hiked once in one day is 22 miles (~32km, 50,000+ steps).